awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-write.md

 The C\+\+ Producer SDK includes functionality for metrics and metric logging\.

-You can use the `getKinesisVideoMetrics` and `getKinesisVideoStreamMetrics` APIs to retrieve information about Kinesis Video Streams and your active streams\.
+You can use the `getKinesisVideoMetrics` and `getKinesisVideoStreamMetrics` API operations to retrieve information about Kinesis Video Streams and your active streams\.

 The following code is from the `kinesis-video-pic/src/client/include/com/amazonaws/kinesis/video/client/Include.h` file\.